Who are we?

 The benefits of choral music education are numerous and well documented.
 Singing in a choir gives children the opportunity to build self confidence, experience measurable growth through the rehearsal and performance process, and share that experience in a community where each individual’s contributions are valued and essential to the whole choir.

-We intend to create a program of children who sing, play, and develop community together, and are inspired to live caring and fulfilling lives by the lessons they learn from the music that they sing.
+Our mission is to create a place where children can sing, play, and develop community together, and are inspired to live caring and fulfilling lives by the lessons they learn from the music that they sing.

 Weekly Schedule